Delivering Value-Based Care to All Patient Populations

 What Is An Accountable Care Organization?

 Accountable Care Organizations (ACOs) are a core component of the Affordable Care Act and a framework by which Partners HealthCare delivers value-based care.
-In an ACO, Partners-affiliated doctors, hospitals, and other health care providers, come together to provide coordinated, high quality care to our patients.
+In an ACO, Mass General Brigham-affiliated doctors, hospitals, and other health care providers, come together to provide coordinated, high quality care to our patients.
 ACOs have agreements with insurance companies to provide special services and care coordination for certain patient populations.
 These agreements set performance standards for quality and spending, which in turn, provides either shared-savings incentives or penalties based on performance.
-Since 2012, Partners has entered into new contracts with all the major insurers including the Centers for Medicare & Medicaid Services (CMS), commercial payers and MassHealth.
+Since 2012, Mass General Brigham has entered into new contracts with all the major insurers including the Centers for Medicare & Medicaid Services (CMS), commercial payers and MassHealth.
 View our ACO Performance Data

 Testing The Waters With Medicare

 The Medicare population are those with federal health insurance, who are typically aged 65 or older or certain younger people with specific conditions or disabilities.
 After the adoption of the Affordable Care Act (ACA) in 2010, CMS created the CMS Innovation Center.
-The Innovation Center worked to test and evaluate different payment models with help from 32 health care systems nationwide, including Partners HealthCare.
+The Innovation Center worked to test and evaluate different payment models with help from 32 health care systems nationwide, including Mass General Brigham.
 The feedback on this “Pioneer ACO Model” ultimately shaped the creation of a more formal ACO adoption moving forward.
 After five years (2012-2016) in the Medicare Pioneer ACO Model, Partners showed savings of $38 million.
-Partners is currently participating in the Medicare Shared Saving Program (MSSP) model (as of July 1, 2019).
-With an overall quality score of 94.5%, Partners is among the best ACOs in the nation.
+Mass General Brigham is currently participating in the Medicare Shared Saving Program (MSSP) model (as of July 1, 2019).
+With an overall quality score of 94.5%, Mass General Brigham is among the best ACOs in the nation.
 Programs aimed at our Medicare patients include our High-Risk Care Management program and our suite of Care Continuum programs.

 Supporting The Medicaid Expansion